 SHC medical visits, health education, and public health services are available at no additional charge to regularly enrolled SSU students who have paid the necessary per semester registration fees.
 Discounted user fees are in place to cover the acquisition cost of medications, vaccines, specialized diagnostic tests, and certain other supplemental medical supplies.
 Nominal fees are also charged for pre-employment and pre-participation physicals and for summer services.

 Regularly enrolled SSU students who have paid SSU campus registration fees may receive basic medical visit services at other California State University Student Health Centers without additional charge during their regular academic enrollment.
 Health insurance is not required to use the Student Health Center.
 However, personal health insurance is recommended, because students are financially responsible for medical services they receive outside the SHC and from off campus entities.
 A private insurance carrier that contracts directly with registered CSU students offers a moderately priced supplemental health insurance policy designed to complement SHC services by covering necessary off campus, after hours, and out of area health care.
-Contact the SSU Associated Students Office (707 664-2815) or check CSU Health Link for information.
+Contact the SSU Associated Students Office (707 664-2815) or check Covered California for insurance information.

 SHC medical records and related individually identifiable health information are confidential and are held in a manner consistent with state and federal law as well as national accreditation standards.
 Parents, family members, University personnel, and other individuals who are not the healthcare providers and SHC support staff directly involved in the student’s medical care do not have access to SHC medical information without the patient’s consent.